ayeks/devsecops-reference-architectures/README.md

 [All Day DevOps 2017 - Youtube](https://www.youtube.com/watch?v=LNL5J6gIkv0)

-Summary: The talk goes into detail why they went DevOps, how DevOps can be secure according to NIST SP 800, how automation prevents human error and reduces human delay.
+The talk goes into detail why they went DevOps, how DevOps can be secure according to NIST SP 800, how automation prevents human error and reduces human delay.

 Software Stack: Docker, Jira, Jenkins, Selenium, Twistlock, Sonarqube, Sonatype, Maven